MarkBind/markbind/docs/userGuide/siteConfiguration.md

 #### **`tags`**

-**A list of tags to filter page elements.** Do not specify this option if you want to show everything.
-See [Using Tags](tweakingThePageStructure.html#using-tags) for more information.
+**A list of tags to filter page elements.**  Page elements with the specified tags are retained, while elements tagged with other tags are removed.
+Do not specify this option if you want to show everything.
+See [_User Guide: Tweaking the Page Structure → Using Tags_](tweakingThePageStructure.html#using-tags) section for more information.

 #### **`headingIndexingLevel`**